-Harvey Street
+Policy TOR SS3 Harvey Street

-Development proposals for the area around St. James Church will be supported where they demonstrate an ability to improve the public realm and surrounding built environment.
+Development proposals for the area around St. James Church as shown on Figure 14 Page 68 and Appendix 3 Page 91 will be supported where they demonstrate an ability to improve the public realm and surrounding built environment.